cosmos/awesome-cosmos/README.md

 * [strangelove-ventures/graz](https://github.com/strangelove-ventures/graz) - Collection of React hooks to interact with wallets, signers, signing clients, etc.
 * [cosmology-tech/create-cosmos-app](https://github.com/cosmology-tech/create-cosmos-app) - A npm package to bootstrap a Cosmos Web UI.
 * [cosmology-tech/cosmos-kit](https://github.com/cosmology-tech/cosmos-kit) - A wallet connector for the Cosmos.
+* [nabla-studio/quirks](https://github.com/nabla-studio/quirks) - A universal wallet adapter for your Cosmos dApps, that works on both mobile and browser.

 ### Python